Auxilor/auxilor.github.io/docs/ecoskills/how-to-make-a-custom-effect.md

 ---
-title: "How to make a custom enchant"
+title: "How to make a custom effect"
 sidebar_position: 5
 ---